tdrpro1984-code/vault-search/README.md

 </div>

----

-> ⓘ **Previously published as `vault-search`** (plugin id and repository renamed).
-A different plugin authored by a separate developer now occupies the `vault-search` id — see the [Upgrading from vault-search](#upgrading-from-vault-search) section below before installing if you used earlier versions.

 ## Why Vault Curate?

 Obsidian's built-in search is literal: think "prayer" but your note says "devotional" and you'll miss it.
 Most semantic-search plugins use generic multilingual models, which tend to under-perform on Chinese content.